panoschatzi04/menu-lesxhs-auth-linux-terminal-startup-reminder/README.md

 3. Modify the script to match your schedule Excel file path.

-4. Add the script to your terminal startup file.
+4. Add the script to your terminal startup file.\
-Open the terminal and
+Open the terminal and\
-`nano ~/.bashrc`
+`nano ~/.bashrc`\
 Go to the bottom of the nano file (where there is some empty space) and add the
 ```
 echo -e "$(python3 [path to python script])"
 ```
+Then save and exit with `Control + O` and `Enter`

-You can check if this worked by using this command to display the <<.bashrc>> file:
+You can check if this worked by using this command in the terminal to display the <<.bashrc>> file:
 `source ~/.bashrc`